-Radiological environmental monitoring programs are in place both at K-1 and CNPGS to analyze the effect of controlled radioactive discharges in the environment during plants operation.
+Radiological environmental monitoring programs are in place at KNPGS and CNPGS to analyze the effect of controlled radioactive discharges in the environment during plants operation.
 Environmental TLDs have been installed for ambient dose rate measurement.
 Soil, water, milk, grass and fish sampling is done and analyzed from the surroundings of sites.
 In addition, air borne samples are also collected and analyzed.